Everything you need to know about taking over a company

 This type of buyout can only be carried out when the company has been declared insolvent.
 The acquisition procedure under the insolvency regime is fundamentally different from that of an acquisition of a solvent company by mutual agreement.
 In the case of a classic takeover, the offer is addressed to the seller.
 Whereas for the takeover of a company in difficulty, the offer is made to the Commercial Court through an intermediary: the judicial administrator.

-What are the advantages and disadvantages of taking over a company in difficulty?
+of taking over a company in difficulty

 The difficulties of a takeover through the Commercial Court